Corporate Governance - Guidelines

 The Board does not believe that term limits on a director’s service are appropriate, as they could force the loss of a director whose continuity on the Board and institutional insight provide unique value to the Board in exercising its responsibilities.
 The Board’s annual evaluation and performance review process will play a key role in determining continued tenure on the Board by helping to identify directors who are no longer interested or effective.

-Directors must retire from the Board at the Annual Meeting of Stockholders following the attainment of their 74th birthday.
+Directors will not be nominated for election to the Board following their 74th birthday unless the full Board, upon the recommendation of the Corporate Governance and Nominating Committee, determines that it is in the best interests of the Company and its stockholders to extend the director’s service for an additional period of time.
 Employee directors are expected to resign from the Board upon termination of their employment (other than as a result of their retirement) effective immediately upon such termination.

 If a non-employee director’s principal occupation or job responsibilities change (or are expected to change) significantly, such director shall immediately notify the Chairman or the Presiding Independent Director.
 The Board, with the assistance of the Corporate Governance and Nominating Committee, shall then review the continued appropriateness of such director’s membership in light of his or her changed circumstances and, if requested by the Board, such director should volunteer to resign from the Board.